-I am a huge fan of getting “competition” when it comes to Sustainability Matters Daily.
-In other words: I want as many people as possible to write about global warming, sustainability, zero waste, and recycling.
+I am a huge fan of getting competition.
+In other words: I want as many people as possible to start an environmental blog and write about topics like global warming, sustainability, zero waste, and recycling.

 Table of Contents

-- Conclusion – key takeaways to grow your environmental blog
+- Key takeaways to grow your environmental blog

-1. You do not provide high-quality content that is super useful to the reader
+1. Provide high-quality content that is super useful to the reader

 If you don’t get any traffic or engagement around your content, it’s probably not because you’re a horrible writer.
 It’s more likely that the topics you cover are not interesting.